bjdevil21/ws-config-tools/README.md

 - -R - Same as -r, but with an additional 'start point' config export
   - This output will be used to find new YML files.
 Use this when starting a new ticket/task.
   - If you skip this step, plan on looking for new YML files your dev work may generate in the site's active config directory.
+- -p - Create an appliable .patch file in ./config for single projects (or the script root for ALL).
+USE WITH EXTREME CAUTION!
 - -c Skips Drush check if project is enabled (disabled projects bloat the config diff output)
 - -V Verbose output
 - -z Extra careful mode - same as -kgr